 Rubber goods manufacturing industry is comparatively a new activity in many NR producing countries.
 A study was recently conducted by the ANRPC to evolve strategies for modernising rubber based manufacturing industries in these countries.
-From the study it became clear that all rubber producing countries together account for only 12 percent of world NR consumption although 85 percent of NR is produced in their territory.
-So the manufacturers in these counterparts in other areas for successful marketing operations.
+From the study it became clear that all rubber producing countries together account for only 12 per cent of world NR consumption although 85 per cent of NR is produced in their territory.
+So the manufacturers in these countries will have to compete with their counterparts in other areas for successful marketing operations.
 So successful producing countries are always associating their manufacturing activities with major multinational product manufacturers.
 Such collaborations will ensure not only production of articles as per needs of users but also guaranteed market.
-Producing countries also will have to assess markets at various intervals for making modifications in their production operations.
-NR producing countries other than India have no good market within their territory for the rubber products, Although free market economy will help all countries to produce goods and market any where, tariff protection and other trade barriers will exist at various consuming points in different consuming countries.